12 Most Prominent and Popular Festivals Of Nepal

 Indra Jatra is the festival to worship Lord Indra.
 He is considered to be the God of Rain and King of Heaven.
 Therefore, celebrating this festival is believed to thank Indra for the rain and to make him happy.
 It is an eight-day festival at the end of August or early September.

 The eighth-day festival also coincides with the Kumari Jatra – the procession of the Living Goddess.

 Another significant event of this festival is Kumari Jatra (the procession of a living goddess).
 King Jaya Prakash Malla started this tradition in 1756 AD.
 Three chariots of Ganesh, Bhairav, and goddess Kumari are pulled along the Kathmandu festival route for three days, accompanied by musical bands and dancers.
 The three days of the chariot-pulling procession cover different festival routes, and each day’s celebration ends back at Basantapur.

 Mahashivaratri 4th March 2019

 It is also known as “The Night of Shiva.”
-This is a Hindu festival celebrated annually with a deep respect for Lord Shiva.
-Devotees sing devotional songs to honour and worship Lord Shiva, along with sanctifying rituals throughout the night.
+This Hindu festival is celebrated annually with a deep respect for Lord Shiva.
+Devotees sing devotional songs to honour and worship Lord Shiva and sanctifying rituals throughout the night.
 For the devotees of Shiva, this is the most auspicious day of the year.
-It is believed that whoever worships him with sincere devotion will rid of all sins and is blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).
+It is believed that whoever worships him with sincere devotion will be rid of all sins and be blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).

 Shivratri is the night he is believed to have performed a divine dance of primordial creation, preservation, and destruction.
 Therefore, this festival is commemorated for a whole day and night.

 Sonam Loshar 25th January 2020, 5th February 2019